-We always like to people watch when we’re traveling and in Del’s every man and boy in the restaurant was wearing Wangler jeans, (with the tell-tale tin of chaw in the back pocket) boots and a cowboy hat.
-Abi said he might as well be wearing a sign that read, “Tourist” that’s how much he stood out from the crowd in his shorts and t-shirt.
+We always like to people watch when we’re traveling.
+In Del’s every man and boy in the restaurant was wearing Wangler jeans, (with the tell-tale tin of chaw in the back pocket) boots.
+And, of course, a cowboy hat.
+Abi said he might as well be wearing a sign that read, “Tourist”.
+That’s how much he stood out from the crowd in his shorts and t-shirt.
 It was probably fortuitous that he didn’t wear his Hawaiian shirt that day!

 Across the street from Dell’s we visited the TePee Curios shop.

 Tucumcari, Who Knew?